 Manager of Member Services

 As RIAA’s Manager of Member Services, Josh works across all areas of RIAA, back and front office.
-Based in Sydney, Josh is often the first point of contact for members and provides support on many areas of RIAA’s work plan, in particular working closely with RIAA’s financial adviser members in managing the RI Certification Program for advisers and advisory groups.
+Based in Sydney, Josh is often the first point of contact for members and provides support on many areas of RIAA’s work plan.
+In particular Josh works closely with RIAA’s financial adviser members and manages the RI Certification Program for advisers and advisory groups.

 Prior to working at RIAA, Josh was involved in the fitness industry managing large centre membership operations, customer service and events.
 For a number of years he was involved in social programmes supporting disadvantaged youth.
 He continues to remain active in the fitness industry instructing group fitness in the Sydney area.